 You won’t be eligible for TRICARE if you’re leaving the military.
 However, as a civilian, you’ll be able to buy health insurance.

-ECHO provides assistance to qualifying individuals with special needs.
+ECHO is dedicated to serving qualified individuals who have special needs.

-Begin planning for your post-military health insurance as soon as possible.
-Consider talking with the experienced personnel who can assist you with the transfer at your post or base.
-They are invaluable resources who can assist you in making the best option possible for your situation.
+It’s important to start researching and preparing early for your post-military health insurance.
+Consider talking with the experienced personnel who can help you with the shift at your post or base.
+They are invaluable resources to choose the best option possible for your situation.

 Not Meeting the Veterans Coverage Requirements